prestonharberts/bib/Bible/matt11.md

 “What did you go out to see?
 A prophet?
 Yes, I tell you, and more than a prophet!
 ###### 10
 “This is the one about whom it is written:
->  ‘ Look, I am sending my messenger ahead of you,
+> ‘Look, I am sending my messenger ahead of you,
->  ‘ Who will prepare your way before you.’
+> ‘Who will prepare your way before you.’
 ###### 11
 “I tell you the truth, among those born of women, no one has arisen greater than John the Baptist.
 Yet the one who is least in the kingdom of heaven is greater than he is!
 ###### 12